artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 Let's run the tests again with each sprite's DOD/BBox set to use the full 1280 x720 px frame.

 When it comes to computing resources, referencing single instances of a Read node asset in a script by using Stamps has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
-In some instances the nukescripts crashed due to hitting a RAM ceiling, but when it did render we see a X to X increase in render times and X to X increase in memory requriements.
+In some instances the nukescripts crashed due to hitting a RAM ceiling, but when it did render we see a X to X increase in render times and X to X increase in memory requirements.

 ## Size on disk